NLnetLabs/routinator/doc/manual/source/manual-page.rst

 .. option:: --rrdp-read-timeout=seconds

-      Sets the timeout in seconds for RRDP-related network operation, primarily waiting for the be able to read more data from the server.
+      Sets the timeout in seconds for RRDP-related network operation, primarily waiting to be able to read more data from the server.
       If this option is omitted, a default timeout of 10 seconds is used.
       Set the option to 0 to disable the timeout.